[Webinar] Docs-as-code without the complexity.→ Save your seat

 Just like the boy band, the times when 'n sync hit the tops are long gone.

-Of course, this doesn't mean there are no more people who still belong to the fanbase.
-This is because, just as tendencies change and what's fashionable today might not even be remembered tomorrow, it's equally valid that tastes differ.
-What you like might not be the most popular option, but that doesn't make it less appropriate or less close to your liking.
+Of course, that doesn't mean there aren't still people who belong to the fanbase.
+Trends evolve, and what's fashionable today may be forgotten tomorrow; likewise, tastes vary.
+What you enjoy might not be the most popular choice, but it isn't any less appropriate or any less aligned with your preferences.
 To each, his own.

 Freedom of choice is maybe the ninth wonder of the free, internet-based modern world.